 Memorials: Barcombe (attr); Horsted Keynes; Wadhurst; Wivelsfield (attr)

 William Pape (1852-1937) was a glass merchant, whose firm was founded in Leeds in 1876; by 1881 he employed 8 workers.
-In 1901 he was in addition a glass stainer and the firm flourished, for by 1911 Pape wsa living at Bramhope, a prosperous outer suburb of Leeds, though he described himself purely as a ‘window glass dealer’.
-This apparent withdrawal fron the artistic side of the business did not prevent it from continuing to produce stained glass in quantity until the 1920s and it was still listed as an independent entity in 1935.
-A window by them in St George, Leeds of 1938 shows the company was still in existence, even though Pape had died the previous year so it was clearly in different ownership.
-A clue to the new owner may be that in 1939 it was sharing premises with another Leeds firm of glassmakers, Kayll and Reed, which was another prolific producer of glass in the North; though most active in the 1920s and 1930s, this was still in existence as late as 1973.
-At that time it was said specifically to incorporate the business of William Pape.
-However, previously the latter was run as a separate entity for a good few years, as a window by them in St Martin, Chapeltown Road, Leeds dated 1956 shows.
+In 1901 he was in addition a glass stainer and the firm flourished, for by 1911 Pape was living at Bramhope, a prosperous outer suburb of Leeds, though he described himself purely as a ‘window glass dealer’.
+This apparent withdrawal from the artistic side of the business did not prevent it from continuing to produce stained glass in quantity.
+It was still listed as an independent entity in 1935 and a window by them in St George, Leeds of 1938 shows the company was still in existence, even though Pape had died the previous year so it was clearly in different ownership.
+It is likely that this was another Leeds firm of glass-makers, Kayll and Reed, a prolific producer of glass in the North, for by 1939 they were sharing premises; though most active in the 1920s and 1930s, Kayll and Reed were still in existence as late as 1973, when they were said specifically to incorporate the business of William Pape.
+However, the two companies had been run as separate entities for much of the intervening period, as a window in St Martin, Chapeltown Road, Leeds dated 1956 by Pape’s alone shows.

 Glass: Ashurst; Upper Beeding